 Even though children who are between the ages of two and three belong to a single group (toddlers), their levels of maturity within that group differs.
 This is the reason why some schools – like Montessori schools – refuse to group children together based on their age.
 They assign kids who have the same level of maturity to the same grade level instead.
 However, maturity level is one of those character traits that different people can perceive differently, and some children will behave differently in different environments – which is why, in most educational settings, age is used as a guideline for how to make sure children are learning alongside their peers in terms of maturity.

 There are various factors that contribute to a child’s maturity, and maturity develops in a dynamic process that ends up lasting a lifetime.

-Physical maturity, or the maturity of a child’s body, can develop along a different timeline from the maturity of his emotional and social skills, sometimes referred to as his emotional, intellectual, and social maturity.
+Physical maturity, or the maturity of a child’s body, can develop along a different timeline from the maturity of her emotional and social skills, sometimes referred to as her emotional, intellectual, and social maturity.
 These different types of development can all be affected by environment, and by the relationships in a child’s life.